DoggySmooth/smaef/README.md

 			---	JARO DOCUMENTATION	---

-JARO defines an standart format for reverse engineer reports of applications.
-The advantage of JARO is a clear defined data structure allowing users to generate graphs for easy analisis as allowing them to create tools to manipulate the data.
+SMAEF defines an standart format for reverse engineer reports of applications.
+The advantage of SMAEF is a clear defined data structure allowing users to generate graphs for easy analisis as allowing them to create tools to manipulate the data.
 Using XML as main format makes it known to the most of people out there and its extensible structure makes changes fast.

 There are unlimited manners to write a report of an analisis based on what the reverse engineer thinks its relevant.
 The reports layout needs to be understood first and if we want to do M2M manipulations we need to adapt/write tools to work with that particular report.
 It's useless to tell that this is inefficient.
-That's where JARO comes into the screen.
-By defining rules and formats as also providing tools to easily query and manipulate reports, JARO speeds up the whole reverse engineering process and in the same time makes it easier for someone else to understand the analisis.
-As the format and layout is defined, JARO provides extensibility to the reports and also to the tools that manipulate the data.
-JARO users could collaborate on some reverse engineering of an application and easily merge their output.
+That's where SMAEF comes into the screen.
+By defining rules and formats as also providing tools to easily query and manipulate reports, SMAEF speeds up the whole reverse engineering process and in the same time makes it easier for someone else to understand the analisis.
+As the format and layout is defined, SMAEF provides extensibility to the reports and also to the tools that manipulate the data.
+SMAEF users could collaborate on some reverse engineering of an application and easily merge their output.

-This is the main idea behind JARO.
+This is the main idea behind SMAEF.

-JARO could so implement a whole bunch of features manipulating the data.
+SMAEF could so implement a whole bunch of features manipulating the data.

 Features: